Updated November 13, 2020

 The State of Maine’s "Keep Maine Healthy" initiative offers alternatives to a 14-day quarantine period.
 Individuals who do not follow the procedures below continue to be required to quarantine for 14 days upon arrival in Maine.

-- The State will exempt residents of Maine, New Hampshire, Massachusetts, Vermont, Connecticut, New York, and New Jersey from any testing and quarantine requirements altogether.
+- The State will exempt residents of Maine, New Hampshire, and Vermont from any testing and quarantine requirements altogether.

 VISITORS FROM STATES NOT LISTED ABOVE